');

 About Mansfield, WA

-Mansfield is a small community in Washington with a population of 344 residents.
-The median household income is $57,143 per year, which is near the national average.
-The median age in Mansfield is 46.9 years.
+Mansfield is a small community located in Washington with a population of 344 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,143 per year, which is 24% below the national median of $75,149.
+The median age of 46.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Mansfield Ranks in Washington